SafarSoFar/fuzzis/README.md

 # Fuzzis
-A CLI tool for web *directories/files enumeration*
+A CLI tool for web *fuzzing & brute-forcing, directories/files enumeration*.
+Written in Rust.
+Fuzzis is a good option for CTF's, cybersecurity enthusiasts and business security testers.

 ## Build
 Build with cargo: